firebolt-db/langchain-firebolt/README.md

 - A database created in your account
 - Client credentials (client ID and secret, [see how to create a service account](https://docs.firebolt.io/guides/managing-your-organization/service-accounts#create-a-service-account))

-### 2. Create LOCATION Object for LLM API
+### 2. Create LOCATION Object for LLM API (Optional)

+**Note:** This step is only required when using server-side embedding calculation (`use_sql_embeddings=True`, which is the default).
+If you're using client-side embeddings (`use_sql_embeddings=False`), you can skip this step.

-The Firebolt vector store uses Firebolt's `AI_EMBED_TEXT` SQL function to generate embeddings.
-This requires a LOCATION object to be created in Firebolt that points to your LLM service (e.g., Amazon Bedrock).
+The Firebolt vector store can use Firebolt's `AI_EMBED_TEXT` SQL function to generate embeddings server-side.
+When using this feature, you need to create a LOCATION object in Firebolt that points to your LLM service (e.g., Amazon Bedrock).

 **Example: Creating a LOCATION for Amazon Bedrock**